roguewatt/via-framework/README.md

 `Latest Training Reference Time = Cutoff − Maximum Horizon × 30 minutes`

 This is a special case.
-For delayed labels or irregular Forecast Period Mapping, use the actual label-completeness rule:
+For delayed labels or irregular forecast-period mappings, use the actual label-completeness rule:

 `Required Label Issue Time ≤ Cutoff`